hauke96/wiki2book/README.md

 Good question.

 [Pandoc](https://pandoc.org/epub.html) and other converters, like [wb2pdf](https://mediawiki2latex.wmflabs.org/) or [percollate](https://github.com/danburzo/percollate), are great and yes, they can convert mediawiki to EPUB.
-In fact, wiki2book relies by default on pandoc to turn HTML into EPUB because pandoc does this quite well.
+In fact, wiki2book by default uses pandoc to turn HTML into EPUB because pandoc does this quite well.

-However, when converting mediawiki to EPUB, there are always things missing when using these tools.
+However, when converting mediawiki to EPUB, a lot of things are missing when using these tools:
-For example, the correct rendering math code, downloading and embedding images, evaluating templates or a proper handling of tables.
+Correct rendering math code, downloading and embedding images, evaluating templates, proper handling of tables, ...

-They are also rather general purpose and don't do any eBook-specific assumptions, e.g. ignoring ebook-unsuitable styles or Wikipedia-oriented templates.
+Furthermore, these tools are generic and don't do any eBook-specific assumptions, e.g. ignoring eBook-unsuitable CSS-styles or excluding Wikipedia-oriented templates.

-Another feature missing in all of these tools: You cannot turn multiple articles into a ready-to-read eBook.
+Another feature missing in all of these tools: You cannot turn multiple articles into a single ready-to-read eBook.
-This also includes adding a title mage, table-of-content, custom styles, etc.
+This also includes adding a title page, table of content, custom styles, etc.

-Wiki2book is a tool adressing all these issues and nice features to generate beautiful looking eBooks.
+Wiki2book is a tool addressing all these issues and nice features to generate beautiful looking eBooks.

 # Installation